-21-22 German for Reading Knowledge To develop reading proficiency in German for research or graduate study.
+- 1, 2 Elementary German Four hours. - 21, 22 German for Reading Knowledge To develop reading proficiency in German for research or graduate study.
 Does not fulfill distribution requirements.
-Credit not granted for both German 1-2 and 21-22.
+Credit not granted for both German 1, 2 and 21, 22.
 Freshmen and sophomores by permission only.
 Four hours.

-101, 102 Introduction to German Literature Survey of German literature from the beginnings to the 20th century.
-Prerequisite: 12 or 14 or equivalent.
+- 51, 52 Intermediate German Composition and conversation.
+Guided conversation, discussion, and written work leading to free composition and oral presentations.
+Grammar review.
+Prerequisites: 1, 2 or equivalent for 51; 51 for 52.
+Three hours - 101.
+102 Introduction to German Literature Survey of German literature from the beginnings to the 20th century.
+Prerequisite: 52 or equivalent.
 Three hours.
-Doane, Mahoney, Richel, Scrase.

-121, 122 German Culture and Civilization Emphasis on increasing oral and written command of the language.
+Mahoney, Richel, Schreckenberger, Scrase. - 121, 122 German Culture and Civilization Emphasis on increasing oral and written command of the language.
 Class discussions focus on German history and culture.
-Prerequisite: 12 or 14 or equivalent.
+Prereguisite: 12 or 14 or equivalent.
 Three hours.
-Doane, Mahoney, Richel.
+Mahoney, Richel, Schreckenberger.